Noroff-FEU-Assignments/project-exam-1-Miksel90/README.md

 ## Acknowledgments

-I would like to thank my friend Mats Øverland for his patience in teaching me simple css
+I would like to thank my friend Mats Øverland for his patience in teaching me simple css and for helping me with getting the carousel to work properly.